 World Business StrategiesServing the Global Financial Community since 2000

-1. Primer on bank business model, financial statements and regulation.
+Primers 1A.
+Primer on bank business model: maturity transformation, financial statements and regulation

-4. Basel III and “Basel IV” capital and liquidity rules.
-The FX cross-currency basis.
+4. Basel III and “Basel IV” capital and liquidity rules

 5. ALM trading and hedging principles I: Money markets.
 ALM Simulation Game: introduction and discussion.

-9. ALM and credit risk management; loan provision policy.
-Principles of IFRS9 and impact on credit risk management process.
+9. ALM and credit risk management.
+IFRS9 and loan provision policy.

 11. Securitisation: mechanics for balance sheet management.
 Practical issues in structuring a securitisation transaction.

-14. Liquidity risk management I: Key Principles.
-Post crash swap discounting and pricing principles.
-LIBOR Replacement Update.
+14. Liquidity risk management Introduction.
+Post-crash swap discounting and pricing principles.
+Post-LIBOR and use of RFRs in ALM practice.

 15. Liquidity risk management II: Risk metrics and limits.
-Principles of XVAs (CVA, FVA, MVA).
+The principles of Derivatives XVAs (CVA, FVA, MVA).

 16. Liquidity risk management III: Liabilities strategy.
 HQLA portfolio management and optimisation.

 20. Collateral management: Bilateral Margin Rules and Central Clearing.
-Impact of CCPs on ALM.
-ALM Integration across balance sheet.
+Impact of CCPs on ALM

 21. Capital management I: capital structure.
 The SREP on-site process.